-The consortium’s five member organisations are:
+The consortium’s four member organisations were:

 - ODI (UK)

-- Grantham Research Institute on Climate Change and the Environment at the London School of Economics and Political Science
+- Grantham Research Institute on Climate Change and the Environment at the London School of Economics and Political Science (UK)

 - Sustainable Development Policy Institute (Pakistan)

-- Innovation, Environnement et Développement Afrique (Senegal).
+- Innovation, Environnement et Développement Afrique (Senegal)

-The PRISE project's Country Research partners include:
+The PRISE project's Country Research partners included:

 - Regional Environment Center for Central Asia (Tajikistan)